How to Secure Year-End Gifts!

 As you look at your budget, you determine where you stand these last few weeks of the year.

-Yes, it is time to get those outstanding charitable donations in!
+Yes, it is time to get any outstanding charitable donations in!
 There is urgency.
 You have worked hard to engage donors, let them know the impact of their gifts, and dropped your year-end mailings.

 But you still have not heard from some of your most enthusiastic supporters.